-In contrast the Red Terror in the immediate years after the Bolshevik takeovers in Russia and Hungary (1919) involved sweeps and executions of hundreds of thousands if not millions.
+In contrast the Red Terror in the immediate years after the Bolshevik takeovers in Russia and Hungary (1919) and post-war occupied Eastern Europe involved sweeps and executions of millions.

 As the Holocaust Museum states, Jews were not interned at Dachau during this period just for being Jewish: “During the early years relatively few Jews were interned in Dachau, and then usually because they belonged to one of the above groups.”

 Of course, the Documentation Centre provided the particulars about various disorganized public boycotts and harassments against Jews and their businesses.
 Although it was obvious regime change would take place under NS rule, the context was poorly presented.
 In particular was the worldwide boycott of German goods declared by world Jewish organizations (and against the counsel of German-Jewish organizations) as soon as the NS were in power on March 24, 1933.
 This new hit on Germany’s economy opened the way for the more radical anti-Semites to demonstrate to the average German that Jews operated as a hostile power.

 Subsequent “individual actions” (harassments) against Jews prompted the NS leadership to issue cease-and-desist decrees on Aug.
 20, 1935.